 Christianity is the main religion of Latin America.
 Latin America has been eminently Catholic, but Protestantism is becoming increasingly important.

-Perhaps Mexico is an exception (member of the United StatesMCA/NAFTA 2.0).
+Perhaps Mexico is an exception (member of the USMCA/NAFTA 2.0).
 Surely, Brazil is becoming the Central State.

 Several Latin American civilizations had arisen in pre-Columbian times.
 Arnold Toynbee identified four pre-Columbian civilizations: the Andean civilization (the Universal State was the Inca Empire, and Inca religion -Viracocha-), Maya (Mayan religions, polytheistic), Mexican and Yucatan (absorbed by the Mexican), none has survived.
 Although it should also be considered